Contact Info

 - Get RSV vaccine during weeks 32 through 36 of your pregnancy between September through January*.

-Talk to your health care provider about RSV protection early in your pregnancy to determine the best option for you and your baby.
+Talk to your healthcare provider about RSV protection early in your pregnancy to determine the best option for you and your baby.
 For more information visit ACOG: The RSV Vaccine and Pregnancy.

 - Tetanus-diphtheria-pertussis (Tdap): Get a Tdap during every pregnancy.
 Tdap is typically given during the third trimester, so it benefits your baby.

-Recommended Vaccines for Health Care Personnel
+Recommended Vaccines for Healthcare Personnel

-Information on what vaccines are recommended for people who work in health care settings.
+Information on what vaccines are recommended for people who work in healthcare settings.
 This includes hospital volunteers and others who may not have direct contact with patients.

 If you are traveling outside the United States, you may need to be vaccinated against COVID-19, hepatitis A, hepatitis B, influenza, Japanese encephalitis, measles, mumps, meningococcal, rabies, rubella, typhoid, or yellow fever.
-Refer to Immunization Information for International Travelers and talk to your health care provider about where you're traveling.
+Refer to Immunization Information for International Travelers and talk to your healthcare provider about where you're traveling.

 More information